 Gilroy Historical Museum

 The Gilroy Museum is open for visitors during it's regular hours.
-For additional news and announcements, visit the Gilroy Historical Society's Facebook page.
+For additional news and announcements, visit the Gilroy Historical Society's homepage or its Facebook page.
 The new John Gilroy biography is available for purchase at the Gilroy Museum.

 The Gilroy Museum is housed in the historic 1910 Carnegie Library Building, the result of a $10,000 grant from Andrew Carnegie.
 The classic revival style building was designed by well-known California architect William H. Weeks and stands on a former tennis court, the gift of local benefactress Caroline A. Hoxett.
 The Gilroy Public Library opened on July 27, 1910, and remained there until 1975, when it moved to its current location at 6th and Rosanna streets.